 Black diamond Vs Black Moissanite, Is Moissanite a new term to you?

-Most of the geologists know what it is.
+Most geologists know what it is.
 So if you are still unaware of what it is, we are going to tell you it in this Blog.

 WHAT IS BLACK MOISSANITE?
 IS IT A BLACK DIAMOND?